 Second-Line Pembrolizumab in Combination with Gemcitabine, Vinorelbine, and Pegylated Liposomal Doxorubicin Hydrochloride in Treating Patients with Relapsed or Refractory Hodgkin Lymphoma

-- Primary refractory or relapsed disease proven by excisional or core needle biopsy at enrolling institution.
+- Primary refractory or relapsed disease proven by biopsy at enrolling institution.

 - Relapse or refractory disease following 1 line of multi-agent chemotherapy.